aquefir/hinterlib/CONTRIBUTING.md

 	work in case another collaborator pushed to your branch without notifying you.
 We recommend `alias`ing `git push --force-with-lease` in your shell.
-	5. Continue working as usual and repeat steps 2, 3 and 4 each day until the &ldquo;pull request&rdquo; is complete.
+	5. Continue working as usual and repeat the previous three steps each day until the &ldquo;pull request&rdquo; is complete.